naynecoder/yorm/index.md

 **Yorm** doesn't need to generate classes or to annotate them, but it works on conventions.
 It will assume that your table has a Primary Key called *id*, probably with an autoincrement.
 Also it will assume that foreign keys will follow the naming patter of *table_id*.
 The convention will assume as well that fields in the table and fields in the record will have the same name, or a very similar one.

 When a Java Record is operated with **Yorm**, a reflection inspection will came in, and all the methods of the Record will be matched with their counterparts from the database.
 This matching will be kept in memory as a map, to avoid using reflection again.
-However, if there is a change in the database, the microservice will probably need to be restarted to refresh this mapping.
+However, if there is a change in the database structure, the microservice will probably need to be restarted to refresh this mapping.

 ## Dependencies